WhistleHQ/whistleHQ_chrome/README.md

 ## Requirements
 - Node/npm >= 6
-- Enable Dev Mode for chrome extensions
+- Enable Dev Mode for chrome extensions so that you may run unpacked extensions

 ## Installing
 1. Run `npm install` from the command line to install dependencies
-2. Run `npm run start` from the command line to create a dev build.
-This build is unoptimized and meant for development.
+2. Run `npm run start` from the command line.
+This will create a dist directory containing an unoptimized build of the extension.
 3. Navigate to `chrome://extensions` and click `Load unpacked extensions`.
 Link the `dist` folder.
 (Make sure Developer mode to checked).

 ## Production

-Run `npm run build`.
+1. First run `npm run build`.
 This will create an optimized build for deploying.
+2. Zip the resulting dist directory created.
+From the unix command line, you can run `zip -r whistlehq.zip dist` in the project root or use your favorite zip utility.